The Show

 Humans still play a vital role in the day.
 The air show is controlled by an air boss and staff linked directly to Standiford and Bowman fields.
 Police and EMS dispatchers relay information to ground forces from this satellite location.
 Information on lost children, media requests, and even toilet paper updates are communicated to the shows epi-center.

 More than 2000 people will be working on Derby Festival Opening Ceremonies: Thunder Over Louisville to ensure a safe and crowd-pleasing show.
 They will be directed from Thunder’s Command Center on a stage that includes Ground Zero, the Ohio River and the airspace above.
-They will present a 7 hour performance unequaled anywhere, without any dress rehearsal or single practice run.
+They will present a 7-hour performance unequaled anywhere, without any dress rehearsal or single practice run.

 Show Producer